Presentation of the scheme

 Felix Marye

-Aimed at graduate and undergraduate students, as well as adults undergoing retraining, the Savoir-faire en transmission awards offer significant professional experience with concrete projects, the chance to perfect a skill and observe the day-to-day running of a company.
+Aimed at graduate and non-graduate students and adults undergoing retraining, the Savoir-faire en transmission awards offer participants the opportunity to gain meaningful professional experience through concrete projects, hone their skills, and observe the day-to-day operations of a company.
+A real springboard to employment, this program boasts an 85% professional reintegration rate.

-Each candidate must first make arrangements with an experienced craftsman or craftswoman, whose workshop is located in Paris or one of the other departments of the Ile-de-France region, where they can gain a better understanding of the specificities of the trade for which they are destined, and of the realities of company life.
-In the case of rare professions, the host company may be located outside the Paris region.
-The 12-month internships start in January or April, depending on the winner's choice.
+Each candidate must first secure a placement with a master artisan recognized for their experience, whose workshop is located in Paris or in other departments of the Île-de-France region, where they can gain a better understanding of the specific aspects of the craft they intend to pursue and the realities of working in a business.
+In the case of rare trades, the host company may be located outside the Île-de-France region.
+The jury will select the candidates in December 2026.
+The 12-month internships will begin in January or April 2027, depending on the winner’s choice.

-The next call for applications will open on May 4, 2026.
+The next call for applications will open on May 4 and close on November 2, 2026.

 NB: Please note that your application is considered to have been submitted as soon as you receive a receipt by e-mail.